Yoast/wordpress-seo/readme.txt

 #### Other

-* Adds linting and testing to ensure that the plugin has no known incompatibilities with PHP 8.3.
+* Adds checks to ensure that the plugin has no known incompatibilities with PHP 8.3.
 * Improves the discoverability of the security policy.
 * Improves the instructions in the first-time configuration so that they're easier to follow.
 * Improves the new installation screen layout and design.